git-bruh/kiss-repo/README.md

 # kiss-repo

-This repo mostly contains packages from the now archived KISS [optim](https://git.ebc.li/kiss/optim) repo.
+This repo mostly contains forked packages from the now archived KISS [optim](https://git.ebc.li/kiss/optim) repo.

 ## Usage
 Create a symlink at the top level of this git repo pointing to your main KISS repository: